cockroachdb/docs/v22.1/show-trace.md

 ## Route traces to a third-party collector

-You can configure CockroachDB to send all the traces to a collector like Jaeger and Zipkin.
+You can configure CockroachDB to send all the traces to a third-party collector.
+CockroachDB supports [Jaeger](https://www.jaegertracing.io/), [Lightstep](https://lightstep.com/), and [Zipkin](https://zipkin.io/).
 Enabling tracing also activates all the log messages, at all verbosity levels, as traces include the log messages printed in the respective trace context.

 {{site.data.alerts.callout_info}}
 Enabling full tracing is expensive both in terms of CPU usage and memory footprint, and is not suitable for high throughput  production environments.